 During pregnancy, your rib cage expands (usually 1-2 whole sizes) to accommodate your growing baby.
-Your breasts will be at their largest several days after birth when your milk comes in — and in the days that follow.
+Your breasts will be at their largest several days after birth when your milk comes in — and in the immediate days that follow.
 Much to everyone’s amusement, even the smallest breasted women get to be Dolly Parton for a little while!

 Thus, women who were previously accustomed to going bra-less will be surprised at how much more support they now need.
 Also (very important!), you’ll need a bra to hold nursing pads in place.
 Nobody wants milk dribbling down her belly.